MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 1. On the toolbar ribbon, select the **Home** tab.
 Then in the **Add data destination** drop-down menu, select **Lakehouse**.

+> [!Note]
+> You can also add a data destination by selecting the **Add data destination** button in the query settings pane.

-6. In the **Connect to data destination** dialog box, edit the connection and sign in using your Power BI organizational account to set the identity that the dataflow will use to access the lakehouse.
+2. In the **Connect to data destination** dialog box, edit the connection and sign in using your Power BI organizational account to set the identity that the dataflow will use to access the lakehouse.

 	![Data destination configuration page.](./Images/dataflow-connection.png)

-7. Select **Next** and in the list of available workspaces, find your workspace and select the lakehouse you created in it at the start of this exercise.
+3. Select **Next** and in the list of available workspaces, find your workspace and select the lakehouse you created in it at the start of this exercise.
 Then specify a new table named **orders**:

 	![Data destination configuration page.](./Images/data-destination-target.png)